-- Able and experienced reader-poll-nominated musician ("6th Best Bassist" -Prog Magazine 2013) and producer. - Have recorded on 6 critically acclaimed albums within the prog rock and metal genre (3 with Haken, 3 with To-Mera) and 3 EPs as a guitarist, bassist, writer, co-writer and producer/ co-producer. - Certified audio engineer by HOFA
+- Highly experienced reader-poll-nominated musician ("6th Best Bassist" -Prog Magazine 2013) and producer. - Have recorded on 6 critically acclaimed albums within the prog rock and metal genre (3 with Haken, 3 with To-Mera) and 3 EPs as a guitarist, bassist, writer, co-writer and producer/ co-producer. - Certified audio engineer by HOFA

 I offer the following services: